 CHALK – Bedrock of Fly Fishing

-FishingTV Exclusive.
-The Test.
-The Itchen.
-Broadlands.
-Mottisfont.
-Halford.
-Skues.
-Sawyer.
-The names associated with the chalkstreams of England are among the most noteworthy in the world of fly fishing.
-CHALK is a fly fishing film about the past present and future of the chalkstreams of England and how their very existence shaped the sport of fly fishing.
+The Test, The Itchen, Broadlands, Mottisfont, Halford, Skues and Sawyer are all names associated with the chalkstreams of England and amongst the most noteworthy in the world of fly fishing.
+CHALK is a feature length film about the past present and future of the chalkstreams of England and how their very existence shaped the sport of fly fishing.
 We meet the people who continue to fish and care for these storied rivers, while learning about the techniques that Halford, Skues and Sawyer invented.
 In addition to visiting the famous rivers and beats, we also travel to some lesser-known rivers.
 CHALK is a thoughtful examination of why the chalkstreams of England are probably the most important rivers in the history and development of fly fishing.
 From the geology that created the rivers and their abundant plant and animal life - including the legendary mayfly hatch - to the characters past, present and future who make these rivers unique, this is the definitive chalkstream fly fishing film.
 The film celebrates the rivers while also drawing attention to the threats and challenges facing these fragile environments.
-CHALK was narrated by actor and keen fly angler, James Murray and features some of the most recognisable names and faces in the UK fly fishing world, including Marina Gibson, Alex Jardine, Steve Cullen, Glen Pointon and Charles Rangeley Wilson, as well as anglers from all over the world, CHALK has changed the game for how fly fishing films should be made.
+CHALK was narrated by actor and keen fly angler, James Murray and features some of the most recognisable names and faces in the UK fly fishing world, including Marina Gibson, Alex Jardine, Steve Cullen, Glen Pointon and Charles Rangeley Wilson, as well as anglers from all over the world.
 The expert voices and thoughtful voiceover complement the stunning cinematography, combining to tell the story of these precious waterways that have shaped a sport.
-CHALK was created by FishingTV, independent filmmakers aka Chalkstream Fly, and fly fishing writer Simon Cooper.
+CHALK was created by Fishing TV, independent filmmakers aka Chalkstream Fly, and fly fishing writer Simon Cooper.
 Members of the international fly fishing community helped to fund the production, setting CHALK apart from other films about the sport.
 A must-watch for all fly fishers the world over.
 To watch, just login or register

 Only the River Knows

 Only the River Knows is a fly fishing film exploring the often thin line between fact and fiction in the obsessive minds of anglers.
 When young trout bum Rolf Nylinder gets lost in New Zealand's backcountry, he finds the long-forgotten journal of legendary fly fisher Lars Lenth.
 The journal captures Rolf's imagination, and he sets out to relive the journal's marvellous tales of the monster trout living in the legendary Lethe River.
 But will he ever succeed in catching one, and who is the mysterious author Lars Lenth?
 Only the River Knows was awarded Best Story and Best Movie of all times at the 2013 Drake Awards, fly fishing film's equivalent to the Oscars.
 If you appreciate great cinematography, huge brown trout and a great fishing story, this is the film for you Register or login to watch this film